As of October 2017:

 How does moisture availability affect reclamation and restoration on rangelands?

-Our next symposium will be held on Monday, January 29 at the 2018 SRM Annual Meeting in Sparks, Nevada!
+Our next symposium will be held on Monday, January 29 at 1 pm in Sparks, Nevada!

 From desert shrublands to mesic tall-grass prairies and aspen parklands, rangelands are highly variable in terms of water availability, and this has major consequences for ecosystem structure, function and resilience as well as restoration and reclamation efforts.
 For example, while restoration in deserts is often focused on creating and maintaining plant cover of any kind, efforts in mesic prairies often aim toward enhancing plant diversity and combating invasive or encroaching plant species.
 This symposium explores the role of moisture availability as a driver of similarities and differences in restoration and reclamation among rangeland types, with respect to goals, strategies, challenges, and criteria for success.